Engee documentation

 Main

-Enter the addition and subtraction operations performed on the input data.
+Enter the addition and subtraction operations performed on input data.
 An input port is created for each operation.

 Addition is the operation by default.
 The operations are performed in the order specified.